maxramirez84/redcap-email-notifications-module/README.md

 _Email Notifications - vX.X.X_ module.
 A popup will be displayed allowing us to define as many notification recipients as we want.
 Each of the recipients will have its own notification frequency.
 To add more than one recipient, click on the _+_ button.

+## Support

+For reporting any problem and/or any feature request, go to the [Issues](https://github.com/maxramirez84/redcap-email-notifications-module/issues) tracker on GitHub.
+For any other question, write an email to [maximo.ramirez@isglobal.org](mailto:maximo.ramirez@isglobal.org).